Total complaints managed – 877

 ThePOGG.com runs its ADR service via a Maltese company named Nohadon Ltd. As such only complaints from Maltese citizens would be considered domestic complaints.
 Only a single complaint this year has fallen into that category, all other complaints are considered ‘cross borders’ disputes.

-Compared to the previous year, there has been a marked decrease in overall complaints however complaints managed under the ADR remit have increased by 3%.
+Compared to the previous year, there has been a marked decrease in overall complaints managed (26%) and complaints managed under the ADR remit have similarly decreased by 22%.